OctopusDeploy/blog/blog/2018-01/breaking_packages_api/index.md

 Take a look at that list of query string parameters.
 Thats because the old packages API was used for two different things.

 1. Searching For Package
-    * Package autocomplete input field for package steps.
+    * Package autocomplete input field while designing package steps.
     * Testing external feeds

 2. Searching For Package Version